 \subsection{Fractional smearing}

 To illustrate our novel fractional smearing, we use the same toy model as before in an even less local setting with $\alpha = 4$.
-This models a SMEFT situation, where kinematic tails are particularly sensitive to the theory parameter.
+This models a SMEFT situation, where kinematic tails can be particularly sensitive to the theory parameters.
 We use the more challenging derivative learning and generate $10^5$ training events for $\theta = 0$.
 This way, the large-$x$ region, which has the largest sensitivity to $\theta$ and a large derivative $R_{\theta^2}$, is only sparsely populated.

 Figure~\ref{fig:fractional_smearing_hist_der_x_2} shows the distribution of the reco-level second derivative with respect to $\theta$, for the original and fractionally-smeared datasets.
 The original dataset only features a few isolated events with large $R_{\theta^2}$.
 The underlying distribution is hard to learn.
 The fractionally-smeared dataset has a much more balanced distribution, which is far easier to learn.
 Additional visualizations of the datasets are provided in App.~\ref{sec:frac_smearing_datasets}.